wangrat/python-genai/README.md

 # multiple contents with config
 response = client.models.embed_content(
     model="text-embedding-004",
-    contents=["What is your name?", "What is your age?"], config=types.EmbedContentConfig(output_dimensionality=10), )
+    contents=["why is the sky blue?", "What is your age?"], config=types.EmbedContentConfig(output_dimensionality=10), )